alixedi/pyconuk-2018-k8s/guide.md

        * ~4 GB of RAM
        * ~15 GB of free disk space
        * Virtualbox
+       * ssh client
-    * Download the Virtual appliance - Ask us for a USB or downlowad from [here](https://tinyurl.com/pyconuk-2018-k8s)
+    * Download the virtual disk - Ask us for a USB or download from [here](https://tinyurl.com/y9tvcsbj)
-    * Copy/Unzip the virtual appliance
+    * Unzip the virtual disk
-    * Import the appliance: "Import Appliance" in the File menu
+    * Create a virtual machine:
+      * Type: Linux, version: Ubuntu 64 bit
+      * 2048 RAM
+      * "use existing virtual hard disk file" (use the unziped virtaul disk from the previous step)
+      * Create
+      * machine -> settings
+      * network -> change to bridge
     * You VM image has microk8s (https://asciinema.org/a/182634) installed.
 This includes Docker and Kubernetes.
     * Verify that everything is working
       * login with username: osboxes password: osboxes.org
+      * get the ip address: `ip addr show | grep enp0s3`
+      * ssh into your machine
       * Verify `kubectl get pods --all-namespaces`
       * cd ~/pyconuk-2018-k8s && git pull
     * We will encourage you to pair with someone